disesdi/echo_sequence_lstm/README.md

-# Echo Sequences with Long Short Term Memory (LSTM) Networks
+# Echo Sequences with Long Short-Term Memory (LSTM) Networks

 *this project demonstrates persistent memory of Encoder-Decoder LSTMs via their ability to "remember" randomly generated number sequences.*